TeraBlock/tbc-icp/README.md

 ## Usage

 - **Process Lock Event**:
-  Call the `processLockEvent` function to process and store a new lock event.
-This function will automatically handle the signing and storage of the event's signature.
+  Call `processLockEvent` to process and store a new lock event.
+This function automatically handles the signing and storage of the event's signature.

 - **Retrieve Event Signature**:
-  Use the `getEventSignature` function to retrieve the signature for a specific event by its ID.
+  Use `getEventSignature` to retrieve the signature for a specific event by its ID.

+- **Authorization**:
+  The `auth.ts` module manages which users are authorized to invoke certain functions.
+A hardcoded principal is set initially, and additional principals can be dynamically added or removed.

+## Authentication Management

+- **Adding Authorized Principals**:
+  Use the functions in `auth.ts` to manage which principals are authorized to call protected functions in the canister.

-- **Additional Operations**:
+- **Verifying Principals**:
-  The canister includes additional functionality for querying and resetting the stored data.
-Refer to the respective function documentation for details.
+  The `processLockEvent` function checks the caller's principal to ensure they are authorized.

 ## Testing

-Run the provided test suite to ensure that all components are functioning correctly:
+Run the provided test suite:

 ```bash
 dfx test